chisel/argumental/README.md

   - ___validators___: `Optional` A single or an array of [validators](#validation) to validate the option's argument value (only applies to options with an argument).
   - ___multi___: `Optional` Indicates whether this option can be repeated more than once (only practical for options with argument).
   - ___defaultValue___: `Optional` The default value of the argument if value was not provided (only applies to options with an optional argument, e.g. `--option [argument]`).
+  - ___immediate___: `Optional` Indicates if all other components (arguments, options, etc.) should be ignored in the parsing process and action handlers should be called as soon as possible when this option is provided.
+This behavior is desired with options such as `--help` and `--version`.
+Keep in mind that validators will be run before the action handlers for the first encountered immediate option only.

 ### action(___handler___)